dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

       can be virtualized within it.
   - assuming that

+- this section must distinguish between how people who primarily adhere to materialistic or idealistic conceptions of metaphysics envision the potential movement forward.
+  - connect to the subsequent section on the "clarity" of potential futures and the available paths thereto.

 #### (2)

   - (2) and in how whether the knowledge structures are primarily